paul58914080/paul58914080/README.md

 ![Header](./my-banner-github.svg)

 ### 🚀 What I Do
+Architect by title, problem-solver by habit.
 I have a passion for building robust, scalable solutions.
 My days are fueled by Java, Spring Boot, and Angular magic.

 ### 🛠 Top Skills & Technologies
 - 🧙‍♂️Java wizardry